BeauCal/beaucal-long-throttle/README.md

 # BeaucalLongThrottle
-Prevent an action for some long amount of time.
-Hours, day, months, years.
+Prevent an action for some amount of time.
+Hours, day, months, years, anything.
+Allows for multiple locks (e.g. 100/day) and clearing/releasing a lock just made.
+And it works just like it should, every single lock lasts exactly how long you specify.

 ### Installation
 1. In `application.config.php`, add as follows: